 How To Stay Sober At Christmas

-Christmas is sold as joy, family, and long lunches.
-For people with a shaky relationship to alcohol or other drugs, it often feels more like walking through a fire.
+Christmas is sold as joy and long lunches.
+For people with a shaky relationship to alcohol or other drugs, it can feel like walking through a fire.

 Written by Darren Lockie | Published: November 14, 2025 | Last Updated: March 5, 2026